datalad-handbook/book/docs/intro/howto.rst

    $ mkdir /home/me/awesome_datalad_project

-If I want to do the same in Window's CMD, I'd do
+If I want to do the same in Windows CMD, I'd do

 .. code-block::